Hi there, welcome and thanks for coming along! I’m Kirsty Bartholomew – a travel blogger who has been writing for over 10 years.

 You’ll find lots of in-depth articles here with all the info you need to head off an explore these places yourself.
 Here’s a couple of examples of what is on the site and what you can expect from me:

-I’m a very nearly 40-year old who has always had a passion for travelling.
+I’m a 40 +year old who has always had a passion for travelling.
 I clearly remember sitting watching Holiday, which was a BBC travel show, as a child and thinking what an amazing job it would be to be able to be a presenter on there.
 I thought about being a flight attendant for an airline and was really annoyed to find I was too short (I’m a very short 5ft 0!) and also wondered about being a holiday rep at resorts like I’d been to with my parents.
-As a teenager, I read travel magazines, learned about independent travel, and wanted to become a writer for them sharing my exploits.
+As a teenager, I read travel magazines, learned about independent travel, and wanted to become a writer for them sharing my learnings and experiences.
 I took off on solo adventures from the age of 17 and wanted to see the world.

 Education is a huge part of my life as I home educated my kids for the past 18 years.
 Our style of education was very chilled and we often learned through stories, through doing things or by visiting places.
 I have one child who was very interested in history, specifically WW2, so we would often find ourselves in museums wherever we went.